MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-exo-rules.md

 4. For **and**: Select **Any attachment**, and then select **has these properties, including any of these words**:

     a.
 Select **+** > **Specify a custom attachment property**.

-        Tip: If you cannot select this option, try a different browser.

     b.
 For **Property**, enter `MSIP_Label_0e421e6d-ea17-4fdb-8f01-93a3e71333b8_Enabled`.

     c.
 For **Value**, enter `True`